aweekj/TIL/python/transforming-code-into-beautiful-idiomatic-python.md

 ## Improving Clarity

--   Positional arguments and indicies are nice
+-   Positional arguments and indices are nice
 -   Keywords and names are better
 -   The first way is convenient for the computer
--   The second corresponds to how human's think
+-   The second corresponds to how humans think

 ### Clarify function calls with keyword arguments